 To import a Dynamic Document from a different profile:

-1. In the Lightico Administration pages, go to the HTML designer page.
+In the source profile, go to the HTML designer page.

-2. Click the menu next to the Dynamic Document that you’d like to export and click Export.
+Click the options menu next to the Dynamic Document, then click Export.

 A file browser appears.

-4. In the profile to which you’d like to import, go to the HTML designer page and click Import.
+In the target profile, go to the HTML designer page and click Import.

 A file browser appears.